 - In male cats, the incisions in the scrotum are not sutured and left open to heal.
 Some post-op seepage can be seen for 24 to 48 hours after your male cat’s surgery.
 Significant swelling can sometimes occur due to fluid accumulation in the scrotum and usually resolves, without treatment, within 4 days.
 If swelling occurs after this time please contact C-SNIP.

 - The suture material used to close the incision during your female cat’s surgery is buried underneath the skin and dissolves over a period of 6-12 months.
 Occasionally a section of the material will appear at the surface of the incision over time.
 Contact C-SNIP should this happen to arrange for the material to be removed.

-If there are any questions or concerns directly related to the surgery during the recovery period, please call the office at (616) 455-8220 Option 2.
+If there are any questions or concerns directly related to the surgery during the recovery period, please call (616) 455-8220 #2 during normal office hours.
 For evenings and weekend recovery/incision advice ONLY call (616) 350-6966.